This site is intended for UK Healthcare Professionals only

 • Clinically at-risk children aged 2 years to less than 18 years

-• Catch up vaccinations of school aged children (Reception to year 11).
+• Catch up vaccinations of school aged children (reception to year 11).

 The expansion of the service to include clinically at-risk children will supplement administration of vaccines by general practice, and the vaccination of primary school and secondary school aged children supplements vaccination provision by the School Aged Immunisation Service.